 Meanwhile, their network spreads lies, conspiracy theories, one hoax after another, years and years of propaganda, distortion, misinformation, outright lying.

-They do it every you know, every single day.
+They do it every single day.

-Anyway, apparently James O'Keefe called over to fake news CNN and got this Oliver guy, and this is what happened.
+Anyway, apparently, James O'Keefe called over to Fake News CNN and got this Oliver guy, and this is what happened.

-Oh, this is Over.
+Hello, this is Oliver.

 Hey, Oliver, it's James O'Keefe.